IvanVas/secure-time-capsule/README.md

 # Secure time capsule
-A method to send encrypted messages to family or posterity.
+Send a rich private message through time to someone.

 ## Problem
-Sending a private message through time to someone (your family, future self or posterity).
+Sending a private message through time to someone (your family, future self or posterity) when you have possibility to pass them a password.

 ## Solution
 This repo is a couple of scripts that simplifies the following steps: